dlueth/easyepg.minimal/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/qoopido/easyepg.minimal.svg)

 # easyepg.minimal
 A minimal docker container for running easyepg

-sh -c "$(curl -s -H 'Cache-Control: no-cache, no-store' https://raw.githubusercontent.com/dlueth/easyepg.minimal/lite-scratch/init)"

 ## Prerequisites
 You will need to have `docker` installed on your system and the user you want to run it needs to be in the `docker` group.